mightymos/RF-Bridge-OB38S003/README.md

 The stock firmware cannot be recovered because it has not been read out.

 Steps overview:
-1. **Erase the RFbridge oboard ESP8265** (to ensure no interference from the ESP8265 with radio chip's serial lines).
-Important if you're coming from stock RFbridge (no tasmota/ESPHome).
-2. Have an **external flasher board** prepared (see below).
-Could be a D1 Mini, NodeMCU, or an arduino, or an official flasher.
+1. Have an **external flasher board** prepared (see below).
-3. **Connect** the external flasher pins to the OB38S003 pins on the bridge (SCL<->SCL, SDA<->SDA, GND<->GND, 3.3V<->3.3V -leave 3.3V disconnected on microconotroller side until script instructs to cycle/apply power).
+2. **Connect** the external flasher pins to the OB38S003 pins on the bridge (SCL<->SCL, SDA<->SDA, GND<->GND, leave 3.3V disconnected on microcontroller side until script instructs to cycle/apply power).
 See [ESP8266 pinout](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) and [OBS38S003 pinout](https://www.irrgang.dev/wp-content/uploads/PXL_20231026_163656981.jpg)
-4. **Download** the firmware wanted and place in the same directory as flashscript.py
+3. **Download** the firmware wanted and place in the same directory as flashscript.py
-5. **Run FlashScript.py** which will erase the OB38S003 and write the firmware you choose.
+4. **Run FlashScript.py** which will erase the OB38S003 and write the firmware you choose.
-6. **Flash ESPhome/Tasmota** to the RFbridge's internal ESP8265.
+5. **Flash ESPhome/Tasmota** to the RFbridge's internal ESP8265.

-Note: Some users (especially when flashing passthrough firmware) has experienced inteference between the onboard ESP8265 and OB38S003 while others did not and were able to erase and update the RF chip many times without erasing and having to reflash the ESP8265 with Tasmota/ESPhome.
-So rules of thumb are
-1) Coming from stock: Erase ESP8265 first, flash OB38S003, then flash ESP8265.
-2) Coming from esphome/tasmota: flash OB38S003 only.
-No need to reflash the ESP8265
-3) Flashing passthrough firmware: Erase ESP8265 first, flash OB38S003, then flash ESP8265.

 [Detailed flashing guide](https://github.com/mightymos/OnbrightFlasher/blob/main/flashing-guide-by-example.md)

 ### Flasher (official)
 For OB38S003 microcontroller an official MSM9066 programmer or open source flasher (see below) can be used.

-For EFM8BB1 microcontroller flashing can be done with Tasmota using the radio bridge's own internal ESP8265
+For EFM8BB1 microcontroller flashing can be done with Tasmota using the radio bridge's own internal ESP8265.
 The module must be set as Sonoff Bridge (25) to allow flashing:
 https://tasmota.github.io/docs/Modules/
 Follow the instructions here to either flash original Portisch or a release from this repo: